Who we are

 In other words, if there is a shortfall in the money available for pensions, the

-benefit formula could be adjusted.
+benefit formula can be adjusted.

 To help avoid a shortfall, the long-term financial health of the plan is monitored